ACTUARIAL STANDARD OF PRACTICE NO. 10

-Note: This appendix is provided for informational purposes, but is not part of the standard of practice.
+Note: This appendix is provided for informational purposes and is not part of the standard of practice.

 The American Institute of Certified Public Accountants (AICPA) developed Audits of Stock Life Insurance Companies (Audit Guide) in 1972 with the cooperation of life insurance company accountants and actuaries.
-The Audit Guide represented the first effort by the accounting profession to establish GAAP for the life insurance industry.
+The Audit Guide represented the first effort by the accounting profession to establish genrally accepted accounting principles (GAAP) for the life insurance industry.
 The Financial Accounting Standards Board (FASB) is now responsible for the determination of GAAP for companies whose financial statements are audited.
-It does so through the promulgation of Statements of Financial Accounting Standards (SFAS).

-The Academy had promulgated Financial Reporting Recommendations and Interpretations applicable to GAAP for insurance companies, thus establishing guidance to actuaries in this area before the formal appearance of ASOP No. 10 in 1989.
+The Academy promulgated Financial Reporting Recommendations and Interpretations applicable to GAAP for insurance companies to provide guidance to actuaries in this area before the formal appearance of ASOP No. 10 in 1989.
 Because of changes in GAAP resulting from SFAS No. 97, SFAS No. 120, and evolution in actuarial practice, ASOP No. 10 was revised in 2011.
 The 2011 revision removed interpretations of GAAP literature and focused the standard on those activities for which actuaries are most directly responsible.
-Since 2011, GAAP has continued to evolve and it is appropriate once again to replace certain existing guidance and to promulgate a more generally applicable standard of actuarial practice with respect to life insurance company GAAP financial statements.
+Since 2011, GAAP has continued to evolve, and it is appropriate once again to replace certain existing guidance and to promulgate a more generally applicable standard of actuarial practice with respect to insurance company GAAP financial statements.

 Comments on the Exposure Draft and Responses

-The exposure draft of this revised ASOP, Methods and Assumptions for Use in Life Insurance Company Financial Statements Prepared in Accordance with U.S. GAAP for Long-Duration Life, Annuity, and Health Products, was issued in June 2010 with a comment deadline of September 30, 2010.
-Eight comment letters were received, some of which were submitted on behalf of multiple commentators, such as by firms or committees.
+The exposure draft of the proposed revision of ASOP No. 10, U.S. GAAP for Long-Duration Life, Annuity, and Health Products, was issued in April 2022 with a comment deadline of June 30, 2022.
+Three comment letters were received, some of which were submitted on behalf of multiple commentators, such as by firms or committees.
 For purposes of this appendix, the term “commentator” may refer to more than one person associated with a particular comment letter.
 The ASOP No. 10 Task Force and the Life Committee of the Actuarial Standards Board (ASB) carefully considered all comments received, and the ASB reviewed (and modified, where appropriate) the changes proposed by the Life Committee.